deanhiller/webpieces/README.md

 Checklist of Release testing (This would be good to automate)
-* ./gradle release # release locally
-*  cd webserver/output/webpiecesServerBuilder
-* ./createProject.sh
-* cd {app directory}
-* ./gradlew test # verify all tests pass as they should because they did when running ./gradlew release(though the environment differs just slightly)
-* ./gradlew assembleDist
-* cd {appname}-prod/output/distributions
-* unzip zip file
+* ./runAllTesting.sh
-* cd {appname}-prod/bin
+* cd webserver/output/mytest-all/mytest/output/distributions/mytest
-* run {appname}-prod script
+* run ./bin/mytest
-* hit http://localhost:8080 and then click the link
+* hit http://localhost:8080 and click around

-* import into eclipse or intellij  (2 ways to import into eclipse and 2 ways to import in intellij and all 4 need to be tested :( )
+* import into eclipse or intellij
+ (There used to be 2 ways to import into eclipse and 2 ways to import in intellij but now instead always just use gradle plugin as generator has some corner case bugs for our gradle configuration)
 * open up project {appname}-dev and go into src/main/java and run the dev server
 * hit the webpage
 * refactor a bunch of code